-Electrical distribution system: low-voltage electrical system consisting of a distribution network and an electrical installation [defined in the IEC TS 62257-5-2015].
+An electrical distribution system is a low-voltage electrical system consisting of a distribution network and an electrical installation [this term is defined in the IEC TS 62257-5-2015].

-Note 1 to entry: The distribution system usually includes an electrical installation of building which is connected to the low-voltage distribution network consisting of a step-down transformer substation and an overhead line or an underground cable (see Figure B.1).
+The distribution system usually includes an electrical installation of a building which is connected to the low-voltage distribution network consisting of a step-down transformer substation and an overhead line or an underground cable (see Figure 1).

 Power sources can also be: a local power plant, a separate small power generator driven by an internal combustion engine, and even an isolation transformer, on the basis of which the IT system is implemented in a part of the building’s electrical installation.
 However, the listed power sources are exceptions to the general rule.
 In the vast majority of cases in the low-voltage distribution networks to which the building installation is connected, the power sources are transformers installed in step-down transformer substations.

-Figure B.1 below illustrates the connection of a building’s electrical installation to the low-voltage electrical distribution network.
+Figure 1 below illustrates the connection of the electrical installation of a building to the low-voltage electrical distribution network.

-The electrical installation of the building is conventionally shown in Figure B.1 as a three-phase class I current-using equipment, the exposed conductive parts of which are subject to protective earthing in accordance with the features of the type of system earthing in question.
+The electrical installation of a building is conventionally shown in Figure 1 as a three-phase class I current-using equipment, the exposed-conductive-parts of which are subject to protective earthing in accordance with the features of the type of system earthing in question.
 The input terminals of the switchgear used in the building installation are connected to the corresponding conductors of the power line.
 The PEN conductor is separated at the point of entry into the building installation.
-Therefore, neutral and protective conductors are used throughout the building installation.
+Therefore, neutral and protective conductors are used in the entire electrical installation of a building.

 - IEC TS 62257-5-2015